let's talk

 If you’re willing to start an eCommerce business, you should take a cue from Amazon.

 Another popular type to consider is Facebook.
-Let’s discuss this next.
+Let’s discuss it next.

 This illustration shows how much it costs to develop a website like Amazon